srajangarg/branch-allocation/readme.txt

 Running :

-	Before running two things need to be set :
+	Before running these things need to be set :

-		In file /bcapp/views.py:
+		In file /bcapp/views.py :

-			line 42 	:		The name of the admin must be set by you
+			line 42 	:			The username of the admin must be set by you

 			line 46-55	:			Only one of the given options must be enabled (uncommented)

+		Make sure these two files exist :

+			/static/students.csv :	Contains the students information, maybe empty

+			/static/branches.csv : 	Must be filled with the correct branch data of the year!

 	To run the server, simply "python manage.py runserver"